shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```
 It separates between update, delete and insert of the shopware blog model.
 This class can be used as reference for each other implementation.
 To prevent database operation inside a doctrine flush event, the postFlush function registers a dynamic event listener for the `Enlight_Controller_Front_DispatchLoopShutdown` event to insert new backlogs at least of the request.
-New backlogs can easily added over the `shopware_elastic_search.backlog_processor` service.
+New backlogs can easily added using the `shopware_elastic_search.backlog_processor` service.
 A `Backlog` struct contains the following data structure:
 - `event` >  which can be defined manually
 - `payload` > data which will be saved as json string

 After all, changes of blog entries are traced and will be stored in the `s_es_backlog` table.
-The synchronisation will be started over the `sw:es:backlog:sync` command.
+The synchronisation will be started using the `sw:es:backlog:sync` command.
 To handle the backlog queue, it is required to register an additional `SynchronizerInterface`, which looks as follow:
 ```php
 <?php